 1. Security vulnerabilities that put your entire business at risk

 Outdated systems are a hacker's dream.
 Legacy software often runs without the latest security patches, leaving known vulnerabilities wide open for exploitation.
-Cyber criminals actively target these weaknesses because they know many organisations haven't updated their defences.
+Cyber criminals actively target these weaknesses because they know many organisations haven't updated their defences - and in the UK SME market the attacker economics are particularly stark, because smaller teams often can't keep up with patching cadence even when vendors are still issuing updates.

 The situation hasn't improved.
 In June 2024, Synnovis, a major pathology supplier for London hospitals including King's College Hospital and Guy's and St Thomas', suffered a devastating ransomware attack.
 The result?
-Over 10,000 outpatient appointments postponed, more than 1,700 elective procedures cancelled, and up to 300 million patient records potentially compromised.
+Over 10,000 outpatient appointments postponed, more than 1,700 elective procedures cancelled and up to 300 million patient records potentially compromised.
+The following year the NCSC Annual Review 2025 again pointed to ageing estates as a recurring factor in UK incidents, warning that unpatched legacy components remain an open door for adversaries targeting British organisations.

-GDPR and the UK Data Protection Act set strict rules about how organisations handle personal data.
-Legacy systems, designed before these regulations existed, often can't meet modern compliance requirements - and the penalties for non-compliance are severe.
+UK GDPR and the Data Protection Act set strict rules about how organisations handle personal data.
+Legacy systems, designed before these regulations existed, often can't meet modern compliance requirements - and the penalties are significant.

-Many legacy systems inadvertently generate GDPR violations without organisations even realising.
+Many legacy systems inadvertently generate UK GDPR violations without organisations even realising.
 These older systems typically operate on a "one size fits all" principle, producing outputs that contain far more information than specific recipients actually need.
-This directly contradicts GDPR's data minimisation principle.
+That directly contradicts the data minimisation principle, and the ICO's enforcement record shows it matters in practice.

 Common compliance gaps in legacy systems include: